Stabilization of underactuated linear coupled reaction-diffusion PDEs via distributed or boundary actuation: Internal Stabilization

-The above examples show that the problem of stabilization of an underactuated system is more intricate when diffusion coefficients are distinct, particularly when we have more than two distinct ones.
+The abovementioned examples show that the problem of stabilization of an underactuated system is more intricate when diffusion coefficients are distinct, particularly when we have more than two distinct ones.
 In fact, index

-is an indicator of the complexity of the problem of stabilization.
+assigned to system \eqref{sys} is an indicator of the complexity of the stabilization problem.
 The larger the value of $\sigma$ is, the more complex is to determine the stabilization law.
 In our previous examples, for system in Example 1, $\sigma$ was equal to 1 (one diffusion), while in Example 2, $\sigma$ was equal to $2$.
-Example 3 with $\sigma=3$ provides us with intuition on which indirect strategy we should follow for systems with $\sigma>3$.
-In the next section, we provide a stabilization law for all possible values of $\sigma$ by determining a state transformation similarly as in \eqref{T_n3} for $m=3$.
+Example 3 with $\sigma=3$ provides us with intuition on an indirect strategy we should follow for systems with $\sigma>3$.
+In the next section, considering all poisble values of $\sigma$, we provide a stabilization law by determining a state transformation similarly as in \eqref{T_n3} for $m=3$.

-\subsection{Stabilization reduction and main result}
+\subsection{Stabilization Reduction and Main Result}

-In this subsection, we aim at constructing gains $K_n$ that lead to a closed-loop system, for which we can prove exponential stability.
-Our idea is to reduce the problem of stabilization for the $mN \times mN$ system to a stabilization problem for system of dimension as large as $m$.
-We seek for a state transformation that transforms system \eqref{zn_dot0} into a target one where this type of control can be applied.
+In this section, we aim at determining gains $K_n$ that lead to a closed-loop system, for which we can prove exponential stability.
+Our main goal is to reduce the problem of stabilization for the $mN \times mN$ system to a stabilization problem for system of dimension as large as $m$.
+We seek for a state transformation that transforms system \eqref{zn_dot0} into a target one where this type of control may be easily applied.

 Based on the previous reasoning, we present a target system which allows the derivation of the stabilizing law.
-Let us apply a transformation $y_n=T_n z_n$ to system \eqref{zn_dot0} with $T_n \in \mathbb R^{m\times m}$ invertible and assumed to be given by
+Let us apply a transformation $y_n=T_n z_n$ to system \eqref{zn_dot0} with $T_n \in \mathbb R^{m\times m}$ an invertible polynomial matrix given by